AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/index.md

 API calls to AEBs Compliance Screening require log in credentials.
 We have prepared a test system, which you can use for testing purposes for free.
 You can find more information on the required credentials under [The First Address Screening](https://trade-compliance.docs.developers.aeb.com/v4.1/update/docs/the-first-screening-of-an-address#/) .

-We have prepared descriptions for three use cases:
+These are the three most common use cases:

 <ul>
   <li>Simple integrated screening</li>